Mrs. Wilkes' Dining Room: History

-Mrs. Wilkes and her restaurant have been featured in newspapers and magazines.
+Mrs. Wilkes and her restaurant have been the subject of newspaper and magazine articles.
 Japanese chef Hoshinao Naguma was once apprenticed to the restaurant.

 Customs

 Mrs. Wilkes' is noted for its homestyle traditions, in which guests are escorted in shifts of ten into the dining room, where a variety of dishes are freshly laid on one of several long tables.
 There is no menu; dishes are selected by the restaurant and change daily.
 Travel Holiday in 1993 recalled that the "tables were set with steaming bowls and platters of tasty Southern food".
-Jeff Gordinier of The New York Times noted in a 2015 article: "it’s no secret that visitors mad for Midnight in the Garden of Good and Evil make a beeline for Mrs. Wilkes Dining Room for fried chicken, candied yams and macaroni and cheese".

-The guests sit at the table and pass the dishes around to one another in the style of a family.
+The guests sit at the table and pass the dishes around to one another like a family.
 There are usually long queues waiting to get in.